 It can even be tough to recognize endo symptoms within our own bodies!
 Given the cyclic nature of endometriosis, symptoms seem to mysteriously appear and disappear.
 With so little information available, it’s easy to wonder if new symptoms are endo-related or not.
 This leaves a lot of patients in the dark about what is going on with their bodies, and what kind of treatment they may need.

-Whether you’re new to your endo journey or not, tracking your symptoms can be a powerful tool to help you understand your body and your symptoms.
+Whether you’re new to your endo journey or not, tracking your periods and symptoms can be a powerful tool to help you understand your body and your symptoms.
 The information that tracking provides will help you make choices about your diet, lifestyle, or medical treatments.

 There are very few one-size-fits-all answers for endometriosis, and it can often feel like taking shots in the dark to try and find some relief.
 When I started to track my diet, I noticed I had a lot of dairy, sugar, and carbs from beans.
 I was having pretty intense GI symptoms, so I cut out dairy, reduced sugar, and traded in a couple of servings of beans each week for chicken.